Thinking About Thinking (Metacognition)

 Example Fields: Mathematics, natural sciences, engineering.

-A concept (more towards the field of mathematics) and a variable/parameter (more towards the field of physics) are the two main players.
+A concept (more towards the field of mathematics) and a quantity (more towards the field of physics) are the two main players.
 The difference is in their treatment: both can be visualised, but the former exists in abstract space whereas the latter exists in physical space (e.g our physical reality).

 Another idea is that of dependency, whereby to understand or make connections of certain concepts, there must be a backlog graph of existing concepts that you have to build in sequential fashion, aka prerequisites.